dodona-edu/dodona-edu.github.io/en/guides/pycharm-plugin/README.md

 If you're programming in an IDE from JetBrains, e.g. PyCharm, you can make use of the Dodona plugin to easily submit your solutions.

 ## Create an API token
 Before installing the plugin, you need to create an API token on the Dodona website.
-Using such token, PyCharm can submit solution on your behalf without needing your password.
+Using such a token allows PyCharm to submit solutions on your behalf without needing your password.
 To create an API token, follow [this guide](/en/guides/creating-an-api-token).
 Keep the created token nearby because you'll need it in a few minutes when you use the plugin for the first time.

 ## Install the plugin